VasuDev327/cs5293sp23-project1/README.md

 I have added the video file under the name **pipenv run output video.mp4** which shows the run of this code(redactor.py)

 ## Bug:
 Despite its usefulness, Spacy's precision may not be sufficient for certain tasks.
 To overcome this, I have incorporated regular expressions in my code.
 However, even with this approach, I am still encountering issues with partial matches in addresses.
-To tackle this challenge, I have utilized both Spacy's GEO and ADDRESS modules, as well as the re module to identify ZIP codes.
+To tackle this challenge, I have utilized both Spacy's GPE and ADDRESS modules, as well as the re module to identify ZIP codes.

 ## Assumptions:
 ```